sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 There was no Ubuntu Snap store (but snapd is installed), just Gnome's and a KDE store.
 I'm not sure if 20.04 comes with the Snap store or not but I did expect it to be installed, but this can easily be added via the terminal.

-The Gnome Activities hotcorner was also turned off, I reenabled this via Gnome Tweaks.
+The Gnome Activities hot corner was also turned off, I re-enabled this via Gnome Tweaks.
+This is so useful and the wave effect looks cool!
+Why was this switched off?

 There was also lots of software installed that I didn't want or expect.
 A lot of KDE stuff and free games.
 There was even some duplication like a KDE terminal and KDE System Monitor when Gnome already has these.
 I would rather that Tuxedo had not installed this stuff, maybe they should provide an unistall script for this stuff.